Sant1no/hello-world/README.md

 # hello-world
-This is my first project, I don't know what to expect
+This is my first project, I do know what to expect

 Hi everyone, Sant1no here!